maxgerhardt/pio-esp32-esp8266-filesystem-downloader/README.md

 * only works with ESP8266 and ESP32 chips.
 * only works over the serial bootloader too, downloading the flash content via a JTAG adapter and OpenOCD is not implemented.
-* for the ESP32, only SPIFFS is supported.
-LittleFS support is not merged in mainline Arduino-ESP32 yet as a built-in library

 ## Usage